zama-ai/concrete/docs/tutorial/multi_precision.md

 return %2
 ```

-Most operations cannot change the encoding, so they need to share bit-width between their inputs and their outputs but there is a very important operation which can change the encoding, and it's the table lookup operation.
+Most operations cannot change the encoding, which means that the input and output bit-widths need to be the same.
+However, there is an operation which can change the encoding: the table lookup operation.

 Let's say you have this graph:
 ```